crossplane/crossplane/docs/getting-started/install-configure.md

 XRDs and Compositions may be packaged and installed as a _configuration_.
 A configuration is a [package] of composition configuration that can easily be installed to Crossplane by creating a declarative `Configuration` resource, or by using `kubectl crossplane install configuration`.

-In the examples below we will install a configuration that defines a new `CompositePostgreSQLInstance` XR that takes a single `storageGB` parameter, and creates a connection `Secret` with keys for `username`, `password`, and `endpoint`.
+In the examples below we will install a configuration that defines a new `CompositePostgreSQLInstance` XR and `PostgreSQLInstance` XRC that takes a single `storageGB` parameter, and creates a connection `Secret` with keys for `username`, `password`, and `endpoint`.
 A `Configuration` exists for each provider that can satisfy a `PostgreSQLInstance`.
 Let's get started!

 <ul class="nav nav-tabs">
 <li class="active"><a href="#aws-tab-1" data-toggle="tab">AWS (Default VPC)</a></li>